NeuroBAU/Behavioral-Neuroscience-for-Rational-Minds/README.md

 #### Exerting full control on stimulus delivery in the social domain ####

 * [Atsumi, T., Ide, M., and Wada, M. (2018).
 Spontaneous Discriminative Response to the Biological Motion Displays Involving a Walking Conspecific in Mice.
 Front.
 Behav.
 Neurosci.
 12.](https://www.frontiersin.org/articles/10.3389/fnbeh.2018.00263/full)
-* S. Heath, et al. PiRat: An autonomous rat-sized robot as a social companion for studying social behavior in rats using real-time tracking./Program No. 520.02.
+* S. Heath, et al. PiRat: An autonomous rat-sized robot as a social companion for studying social behavior in rats using real-time tracking. _Program No. 520.02.
 2018 Neuroscience Meeting Planner.
 San Diego, CA: Society for Neuroscience, 2018.
-Online./
+Online._

 ## Session 3.1 - REPRODUCIBILITY ##